-The side effects stop after the medication is no longer taken.
+The side effects usually stop after the medication is no longer taken.
 Common problems include vision changes, dizziness, light-headedness, drowsiness, and impaired judgment.
-Over 1,000 medications list vertigo (spinning sensation) and 2,000 list dizziness (light-headedness) as a side effect.
+Over 1,000 prescription medications list vertigo (spinning sensation) and 2,000 list dizziness (light-headedness) as a side effect.

 Older adults are particularly at risk as drugs are metabolized differently with age.
 Talk to your doctor or pharmacist if you think a medication may be causing or aggravating your dizziness and/or imbalance.

 Medications that may cause dizziness and imbalance include: